wirelineio/wireline-core/packages/broadcast/README.md

   maxSize: 200 // Limit of messages in the LRU cache.
 })

-// We initialize the middleware and listeners inside the broadcast. broadcast.run()
+// We initialize the middleware and subscription inside the broadcast. broadcast.run()

 broadcast.publish(Buffer.from('Hello everyone'))